 Note: Crispy shallots can be made up ahead of time and stored in an air tight container fora few days and sometimes even longer.
 They are also a huge flavoring component to this dish.

 Now you can put together the “cashew sauce.”
 This can also be done while the shallots are cooking as long as you can still keep an eye on them.

 In a blender, add the cashews, coconut milk/water/broth, roasted garlic* and 1 tsp of salt.
 Puree until the mixture is creamy.
 Stop and stir as needed to keep it moving through the blender.
-If you prefer to soak your cashews first use less water in the blending process.
+Add more liquid, 1 tablespoon at time if needed.

 *To make roasted garlic in a pan, just take the cloves still in their paper and heat them in a pan over medium heat.
 Let them ‘roast’ this way for about 15 minutes, turning every so often to ensure even cooking.
 It’s ok for the paper to burn some.
 Remove from heat, let cool, then take off the paper skin.

 To assemble the au gratin, spread about 1/4 cup of the cashew mixture on the bottom of a small 7 x 10 casserole dish.
 Then lay down your first layer of thinly sliced squash.
 The squash should overlap slightly, but not too much or you will not have enough to do all of the layers.

 Spread another 1/4 cup of cashew sauce over the first layer.
 Sprinkle very lightly with coarse sea salt, cracked pepper and shallots evenly over this layer.

 Repeat this for the rest of the layers until you run out of squash, finishing the top layer with the best squash slices of course.

 Using a pastry brush, brush the top of the au gratin with a light layer of olive oil (or oil of choice).
 Sprinkle lightly with coarse sea salt and cracked pepper.